mfkiwl/raisin64-docs/_build/html/_sources/cpu/isa.rst.txt

 +---------+--------------------------------------+-----------------------------------------+

 ..
 [1] 64-bit format only
 ..
 [2] The F* instruction uses the immediate field of 64S to request a specific enumerated service from the FPU.
-These instructions are documented TODO::ref::here.
+These instructions (and FPU) do not yet exist.

 .. raw:: latex